 Take your ad dollars one step further with broader digital marketing efforts.
 Consider pay-per-click (PPC), marketing automation, and other avenues.

 Consider creating mailers, brochures, business cards, car magnets, flyers, t-shirts, and other promotional swag as a way of getting your name out there.
 Use an application like Canva to help.
+Alan told us about his car detailing business cards:

 Like the vehicles you clean, everything about your appearance should sparkle.
 Be a rolling advertisement by ensuring your crew, equipment, and fleet vehicles look polished.